opatiny/chemexper-internship-workbook/general/dailyReports.md

   - to think about: we should design a (water-tight) case for the raspberry + touchscreen
 - worked a bit on the bioreactor GUI -> adding a new "Monitor" tab
 - had to update `legoino-device-information` and `legoino-util`

+### 2020.06.11

+- got the raspi toughscreen to work
+- enhanced bioreactor-gui
+- had to update `legoino-device-information` and `legoino-util` (again...)